 A result object MAY contain a property named graphs whose value is an array of zero or more unique (§3.7.2) graph objects (§3.32).
 A graph object represents a directed graph: a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).

 A graph object defined at the result level SHALL be referenced only by graphTraversal objects (§3.35) defined in the graphTraversals property (§3.24.16) of the result object in which it is defined.
-This contrasts with graph objects defined at the run level (§3.14.14), which MAY be referenced by graphTraversal objects defined in the graphTraversals property of any result object in the containing run.
+This contrasts with graph objects defined at the run level (§3.14.14), which MAY be referenced by graphTraversal objects defined in the graphTraversals property of any result object in theRun.

 If graphs is absent, it SHALL default to an empty array.